j1o2h3n/STSGCN/README.md

 『Code v1.0 version completed.....』

-The completion time is rather short.
+The completion time is relatively short, and the dataset only uses PEMS08.
 You are welcome to point out the code error in the comment area.

 You can refer to the [mxnet code](https://github.com/Davidham3/STSGCN) provided by the author of the original paper.